danielebra/qmk/README.md

 positioning that is found on a Mac based keyboard.

-Symbol placement is based on usages in Python and Typescript programming languages with respect to vim key bindings.
+Symbol placement is based on usages in Python and Typescript programming languages with respect to VIM key bindings.
 There has been intentional prevention of pressing sequential keys by the same finger (eg `+=` is completed with a roll).
 This allows for the next finger in a sequence to be moved and ready to press the next key.
 Moving fingers in this way is